meatless-exe/meatless-exe.github.io/pages/crypt/rules.md

 You have 3 **Stats**:

-SPINE
-- hit hard, move heavy things, take drugs, resist physical effects
-- using Big Guns or Melee Weapons
-- number of Inventory slots

-BRAIN
+**BRAIN** - your Mind
-- know things, operate complex machinery, think on your feet, resist mental effects
+- know things, notice things, think on your feet, willpower
 - using Energy or other Exotic Weapons
 - number of Skills you can learn

-HEART
+**HEART** - your Soul
-- move quickly, be coordinated, notice things, resist social effects
+- move quickly, be coordinated, make connections, resist social effects
 - using Conventional Firearms or Throwing Weapons
 - Number of Links you can have

+**SPINE** - your Body
+- hit hard, move heavy things, take drugs, resist physical effects
+- using Big Guns or Melee Weapons
+- number of Inventory slots

 ## Skills
 You have **Skills**.
 Skills are measured from 1 to 10 like stats.
 Skills come in two types: Professions and Certifications.
 When a skill is applicable, you can use your skill instead of your stat for the test.
 Skills take time to train and start at the relevant stat -1.
 So a character training to become a Soldier with a SPINE of 5 will earn Soldier 4.
 Skill training costs Experience and a Downtime action.

-Pick up Certifications for specific areas related to a Profession (ie you have the Profession Soldier, but want to pick up the Certification Sharpshooting)
+Pick up Certifications for specific areas related to a Profession (ie if you have the Profession Soldier, you can pick up a Certification for Sharpshooting but not for Hacking)

 |                           | Experience Needed | Downtimes Required | Outcome              |
 | ------------------------- | ----------------- | ------------------ | -------------------- |